alvesdm/RabbitHole/README.md

 # RabbitHole
-A C# Promise package for .net core.
+A RabbitMQ wrapper for .net core

 How to use it?